Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Magical Aptitudes

 ### Cantrips {#cult-cantrips}
 The character instinctively channels minor magical effects without formal training.
 **Effect:** The character may cast level 0 spells as if they had proper access to magic.
-The magical tradition is chosen among those associated with the character’s primary attribute.
+The magical tradition is chosen among those associated with the character's primary attribute.
 Maximum Mana (PM) is equal to half the normal maximum.
 The character may only access one domain or skill.
 If the character later gains a domain through a proper tradition, maximum PM is recalculated using the higher value, and all spells from that domain may be cast at orison level.

 ---